Favourited 390 times

 Visitors will be able to get involved with the work of the laminitis charity, to learn about laminitis, EMS and PPID, hoofcare/trimming and nutrition based on the latest published research, and possibly to take part in laminitis rehabilitations, and to learn about general horse care and work with horses and other animals.
 They will also have the opportunity to discuss artificial intelligence and computing with a university lecturer/PhD supervisor.
 They will experience life in an unspoilt, rural area of France with an abundance of wildlife, and have the opportunity to practise their English with us (we speak English and basic French), and French locally.

-We are looking for around 4 hours help per day – this is flexible - and might include helping with the horses (mucking out, grooming, changing rugs, feeding, helping to exercise, cleaning tack), dog and hedgehogs, gardening, housework and help with cooking/washing up, helping with gite change overs, helping with the running of the laminitis charity – basically helping us with whatever we have to do.
+We are looking for around 4 hours help per day – this is flexible - and might include helping with the horses (mucking out, grooming, changing rugs, feeding, helping to exercise, cleaning tack), dogs and hedgehogs, gardening, housework and help with cooking/washing up, helping with gite change overs, helping with the running of the laminitis charity – basically helping us with whatever we have to do.
 Work with the animals tends to be in the morning and evening, particularly in hot weather.
-Helpers must love animals and nature and be happy around dogs (we have a very friendly young Gordon Setter).
+Helpers must love animals and nature and be happy around dogs (we have a Gordon Setter and a young spaniel x setter, both rescued and very friendly).
 We are looking for helpers to stay 1 – 3 weeks.

 We are trying to improve our French, so French speakers would be welcome.